Rental trucks are the go-to option for anyone moving on a budget.

 It’s up to you to drive the truck to your destination.
 If you have trouble with the truck, you’ll have to wait until a mechanic can reach you.

-You made it your destination and have to get everything unloaded.
+You made it to your destination and had to get everything unloaded.
 Don’t forget that you can hire moving labor for this part as well.